-The electrical resistance of the conductor with all its cross-sectional area in use is known as the “DC resistance,” the “AC resistance” of the same conductor referring to a higher figure resulting from the skin effect.
+The electrical resistance of the conductor with all its cross-sectional area in use is known as the “DC resistance.”
+The “AC resistance” of the same conductor refers to a higher figure resulting from the skin effect.

 In some radio applications (antennas, most notably) this effect is exploited.
 Since radio-frequency (“RF”) AC currents wouldn’t travel through the middle of a conductor anyway, why not just use hollow metal rods instead of solid metal wires and save both weight and cost?
 (See figure below.)

-In the following photograph you can see some large inductors used in a 50 kW radio transmitting circuit.
+In the following photograph, you can see some large inductors used in a 50 kW radio transmitting circuit.
 The inductors are hollow copper tubes coated with silver, for excellent conductivity at the “skin” of the tube:

 The degree to which frequency affects the effective resistance of a solid wire conductor is impacted by the gauge of that wire.
 As a rule, large-gauge wires exhibit a more pronounced skin effect (change in resistance from DC) than small-gauge wires at any given frequency.

-|gage size||k factor||gage size||k factor|
+|gauge size||k factor||gauge size||k factor|

 For example, a length of number 10-gauge wire with a DC end-to-end resistance of 25 Ω would have an AC (effective) resistance of 2.182 kΩ at a frequency of 10 MHz: